Custom audio device

 override fun getSize(): Long = buffer.remaining().toLong()

-override fun getSamplingRate(): Int = sampleRate
+override fun getSamplingRate(): PlanetKitAudioSampleRate = sampleRate

 override fun getTimestamp(): Long = System.nanoTime()